Woke r' Not

 Hey well, there's always the comics.

-BTW, Sandman's high concept and many key character are very reminiscent of Brit author Tanith Lee's Tales From the Flat Earth, although Gaiman never acknowledged any influence.
+BTW, Sandman's high concept and many key characters are very reminiscent of Brit author Tanith Lee's Tales From the Flat Earth, although Gaiman never acknowledged any influence.
 According to recent news, he does seem to be a most repugnant person anyway.

 Score: 0